chandler-gilbert community college

 Yes, in the case of an exam item (or specific element of another kind of assignment) addressing a single learning outcome, grades can serve as a clear proxy of demonstration of learning in such a case.

-The current assessment cycle concludes Spring 2020.
-All academic divisions have filed GenEd SLO assessment plans through Spring 2020.
+The previous assessment cycle concluded Spring 2020.
+All academic divisions have filed GenEd SLO assessment plans through Spring 2021.
 These plans are available on the respective Division Assessment Resource sites.

-The next five-year assessment cycle marks the transition to Assessment Projects.
-Planning begins Fall 2019 with AY20-21 plans due October, 24th, 2019.
+The current five-year assessment cycle marks the transition to Assessment Projects.
+Planning began Fall 2019 with AY20-21 plans.
+Plans and reports for each year are due the FOURTH THURSDAY of OCTOBER each Fall.

 Student Learning Outcomes Assessment Projects will adhere to the following guidelines: